p2panda/handbook/website/docs/specification/data-types/bamboo.md

 :::

-- p2panda uses hex-encoding to make it nicer for humans to look at the data.
+p2panda prefers hex-encoding to make it nicer for humans to look at the data.

 ### Authors

 :::info Definition: Author

-A p2panda author is a human or bot who publishes data using p2panda.
+An p2panda author is a human or bot who publishes data using p2panda.
 Authors may have more than one key pair.

 :::